nuprl/TypeWhich/grift-suite/README.md

 We moved `simple-map.grift` into `program` to have neater output.

 We turned S-exp comments of the form `#;...` into ordinary comments.

+Three tests are disabled, i.e., have `.disabled` appended to their
+names: `monoboxes/stress.grift` (which taxes our tuple encoding in SMT); and `core/blame2.grift` and `static/blame2.grift`, which have static errors that we choose to reject.